meteor/meteor/content/blaze.md

 <h3 id="scope-dom-lookups-to-instance">Scope DOM lookups to the template instance</h3>

 It's a bad idea to look up things directly in the DOM with jQuery's global `$()`.
-It means you are relying on things rendered outside of your component not interacting with your selector.
+It's easy to select some element on the page that has nothing to do with the current component.
 Also, it limits your options on rendering *outside* of the main document (see testing section below).

 Instead, Blaze gives you `instance.$()` which scopes a lookup to within the current template instance.
-Typically you use this either from a `onRendered()` callback to setup external (e.g. jQuery) plugins, or from event handlers to call direct DOM functions.
-For instance, when a user adds a new todo, we want to focus it's `<input>` element:
+Typically you use this either from a `onRendered()` callback to setup jQuery plugins, or from event handlers to call DOM functions directly.
+For instance, when the user clicks the add todo button, we want to focus the `<input>` element:

 ```js
 Template.listsShow.events({